qur/withmock/scenarios/README.txt

 const_multi     - We support even less in the way of multiple constants on a
                   line than we do with variables.

+issue51         - We want to be able to mock type that have both pointer and
+                  pointer receiver methods.